nikolas-n/GNU-Linux-on-Asus-C201-Chromebook/README.md

 ## Installing GNU/Linux distros on the Asus C201 Chromebook (tested and not)

 If you want a plug and play image, you can take that from the torrent I'm seeding (you can find the torrent in this repo: ArchLinuxARM-veyron-latest_with-x11-lightdm-mate.tar.bz2.torrent.
-It's the latest (as of Nov-08-2019) Arch Linux ARM distro where I've installed X11, lightdm and mate and it works!.
+It's the latest (as of Nov-08-2019) Arch Linux ARM distro where I've installed X11, lightdm and mate.
+It hasn't been tested yet, so I'm not sure it is working.
+In any case, you'll still need to have a boot partition, so you should (partly) follow [this](https://archlinuxarm.org/platforms/armv7/rockchip/asus-chromebook-flip-c100p) guide.
+Good luck!

 *Good news!* You can always boot the chromebook from a *USB*!